 Carolyn Kirschner

-Carolyn is a designer and researcher with a background in architecture.
-Her work explores entanglements of humans, non-humans, bits, bytes, ecologies and emerging technologies.
+Carolyn is a designer and researcher whose work explores complex relationships between humans, ecologies, and machines.

 Staff details